adaptive-intelligent-robotics/Dynamics-Aware_Quality-Diversity/README.md

 - However, if there is only one observation input i.e [batch_size, input_dim], there is a conditional if check (if len(input.shape) < 3) to replicate the input across all models in the ensemble and reshape it to [ensemble_size, batch_size, input_dim].

 ## Acknowledgements
-- The QD code is built and modified from the <https://github.com/resibots/pymap_elites repository>.
+- The QD code is built and modified from the <https://github.com/resibots/pymap_elites> repository.
 - Code for dynamics models using probabalistic ensembles is built and modified from the <https://github.com/kzl/lifelong_rl> repository.